orendain/DemeoMods/HouseRules_Essentials/README.md

 ## Rules and Configurations

-- __AbilityActionCostAdjusted__: Adjusts the casting costs for player abilitites.
+- __AbilityActionCostAdjusted__: Adjusts the casting costs for player abilities.
   - Overrides the Ability.CostAP setting for player abilities.
   - `true` means the ability has a cost to cast, `false` means that it doesn't.
   - Config accepts Dictionary e.g. `{ "AbilityName1": bool, "AbilityName2": bool, }`